 • You don’t have to share your margins with anyone else

-• Direct contact with the end-customer: you handle the relationship, you own customer data (emails for marketing, on-site behavior, etc.)
+• Direct contact with the end customer: you handle the relationship, and you own customer data (emails for marketing, on-site behavior, etc.)

 • Control over exactly how your brand and products are displayed

-• The ability to gather your own customer data
+• The ability to gather your customer data

 • Option to target new customers using online marketing and website analytics tools that help you understand your customers’ needs better